Carlton, Leicestershire: History of Carlton

 The village's name means 'farm/settlement of the free peasants'.

 There is no mention of the parish in the doomsday book so it is likely a Norman settlement However the first Civil registration occurred in 1837, with the parish being registered in the Market Bosworth Sub-District. and from then Carlton was described as a chapelry in Market-Bosworth parish, Leicester; on the Ashby-de-la-Zouch canal.

 In 1847, saw the Carltons first Public elementary school to be built, intending to educate 49 children other facilities were also built or revived including the St Andrews church, a Manor house in 1881 and the diamond jubilee orchard.

 The population itself according to recent Census data has stayed relatively the same apart from dropping below 200 between 1901s data and 1961, and hitting a lowest of 170 in 1921, with the number of Males dropping to 84.
 Memorials of those who died in the war can be seen in St Andrew's church.

-Local Businesses

-Apart from one pub, the main businesses are based in Market Bosworth, and other areas of Nuneaton which are still accessible from the Parish.
-There is a small commercial estate located behind Church Cottage, which includes businesses such as AR Demolition.